PA Wilds Dinner & Awards to be held at Gobbler's Knob

-PUNXSUTAWNEY — The PA Wilds Center for Entrepreneurship, Inc. (PA Wilds Center) has announced that Gobbler’s Knob in Punxsutawney will be the location for the 2023 PA Wilds Dinner & Awards.
+The PA Wilds Center for Entrepreneurship, Inc. has announced that Gobbler’s Knob in Punxsutawney will be the location for the 2023 PA Wilds Dinner & Awards.
 Planned for Thursday, July 27, this special event is the premier networking opportunity in the Pennsylvania Wilds.

 “Gobbler’s Knob holds a special place in the hearts of many of our residents, as the Groundhog Day celebrations typically bring thousands of visitors and a boost in tourism revenue to the region.
 It’s a perfect location to celebrate creativity, entrepreneurship, innovation, history and hard work,” said Britt Madera, communications manager for the PA Wilds Center.

-The Punxsutawney Area Chamber of Commerce applied to host the 2023 dinner in Phil’s hometown, and Gobbler’s Knob was selected as a fitting location for the dinner and ceremony to be held this year.
 The Gobbler’s Knob Visitor Center is a newly built facility, complete with indoor and outdoor spaces for the celebration.
-Being in a rural location, it features views of plants and wildlife.

 More than 250 businesses and community leaders from across the Pennsylvania Wilds, along with state partners and officials from Harrisburg, will gather for the dinner to recognize award winners and get an update on the effort to grow the region’s outdoor recreation economy.